kk-spartans/scholars-cup/03 - In Futurity, Someone Prophetic Sees/10 - Can we trust weather forecasts anymore/10 - Can we trust weather forecasts anymore.md

 ## How far ahead in time is a weather forecast useful?

 How far ahead in time is it *useful*?
 For me (a person who barely goes outside, and doesn’t care about what happens outside even if I do), they aren’t useful.
-For a regular person, a
+For a regular person, a few hours, just to make sure they don’t get drenched.

+How far ahead in time can they be made accurately?